Based on 2008 HBR Article from Noam Wasserman “The Founder’s Dilemma”. Summarized and adapted by Menno van Dijk, of ScaleUpNation.

 The first major task in any new venture is the development of its product or service.
 But when the founders celebrate the shipping of the first products, they’re marking the end of an era.
 At this point, leaders face a different set of business challenges:

 - Strategic Leaps: The founder needs to make smart bets in terms of new product introduction, additional market expansion and internationalization.

-- Operational Flywheel: The founder has to build a company capable of producing, marketing and selling large volumes of the product and of providing customers with after-sales service.
+- Operational Flywheel: The founder has to build a company capable of producing, marketing and selling large volumes of the product, as well as providing after-sales service.

-- Organizational Flow State: The organization has to become more structured, and the CEO has to create formal processes, develop specialized roles, and, yes, institute a managerial hierarchy.
+- Organizational Flow State: The organization has to become more structured.
+The CEO has to create formal processes, develop specialized roles, and, yes, institute a managerial hierarchy.
 The venture’s finances become more complex, and the CEO needs to depend on finance executives and accountants.